Taking action on smoking and health

 Recognition and accreditation

-Developing a Tobacco - free School policy is an ideal way to meet the criteria to sign up to Scotland’s Charter for a Tobacco-free Generation.
+Developing a Tobacco-free School policy is an ideal way to meet the criteria for signing up to Scotland’s Charter for a Tobacco-free Generation.
 Supporting the Charter means that you’ll gain recognition for the work your school is doing and shows your support for a tobacco-free generation by 2034.
 The Charter is flexible to the needs of your school and, if you are an ASSIST school, it builds on activities you already do.
 You’ll be able to access free resources, display the Charter logo on your materials and you could even win a Charter Award.

-These short case studies provide interesting examples of the broad and diverse range of tobacco-free policy and tobacco prevention activities that schools have developed and delivered.
+These short case studies (Bucksburn Academy, Aberdeen) (Bathgate Academy and Deans Academy, West Lothian) provide interesting examples of the broad and diverse range of tobacco-free policy and tobacco prevention activities that schools have developed and delivered.

 Action on Smoking & Health (Scotland) (ASH Scotland) is a registered Scottish charity (SC 010412) and a company limited by guarantee(Scottish company no 141711).
 The registered office is 8 Frederick Street, Edinburgh EH2 2HB.